ZettaScaleLabs/roscon2024_workshop/exercises/ex-2.md

 Experiment with different connection topologies, such as forming a chain of connected routers:
 <p align="center"><img src="pictures/talker-listener-3-containers.png"  height="250" alt="talker-listener-3-containers"/></p>

-## Note -Starting Another Container on the Same Host
+## Note - Starting Another Container on the Same Host

-To run another container using `rmw_zenoh` on the same host, set the `CONTAINER_NAME` environment variable to a different name (in all terminals):
+If you want to run another container using `rmw_zenoh` on the same host, set the `CONTAINER_NAME` environment variable to a different name (in all terminals):

 ```bash
 export CONTAINER_NAME="container_2"